 Applications can optionally include additional scripts that run as part of deploying and configuring applications in a sandbox.
 Learn more about Application Scripts.

-- Services: your blueprint can optionally include Managed Infrastructure Services.
-If you choose to include services in your blueprints make sure to create a designated services folder for them.
-To learn more about creating Managed Infrastructure Services, see Modeling Infrastructure Services with Terraform.
+- Services: Your blueprint can optionally include managed infrastructure services.
+If you choose to include services in your blueprints, make sure to create a designated services folder for them.
+To learn more about creating Managed Infrastructure Services, see Integrating Cloud Services.

 NOTE: It is recommended to create a repository by forking a sample repository.